THE ULTIMATE GUIDE TO …

 Welcome to South Orange!

-South Orange is one of New Jersey’s most distinctive villages, offering a unique blend of historic character, cultural energy, and modern convenience.
-Centered around a vibrant downtown and a busy train station, the village has a lively atmosphere that attracts residents who appreciate walkability, community engagement, and easy access to New York City.
+South Orange is one of New Jersey’s most distinctive villages, offering a unique blend of historic charm, cultural energy, and modern convenience.
+Centered around a vibrant downtown and bustling train station, the village has a lively, walkable atmosphere that appeals to residents who value community, connection, and easy access to New York City.

-Home to Seton Hall University, South Orange benefits from the energy and diversity of a college town while maintaining the charm of a close-knit residential community.
-The downtown district is filled with local restaurants, coffee shops, boutiques, and gathering spaces, creating an active social scene throughout the year.
+Home to Seton Hall University, South Orange brings the energy and diversity of a college town while maintaining the warmth of a close-knit residential community.
+Its downtown district features local restaurants, coffee shops, boutiques, and gathering spaces, creating an active social scene and a true neighborhood feel throughout the year.

-The village is also known for its commitment to the arts, highlighted by the popular South Orange Performing Arts Center (SOPAC), which hosts concerts, theater performances, films, and community events.
-Residents enjoy beautiful parks, historic homes, and a strong sense of civic pride that contributes to the village’s welcoming atmosphere.
+The village is also known for its strong commitment to the arts, anchored by the South Orange Performing Arts Center, which hosts concerts, theater performances, films, and community events.
+Residents enjoy beautiful parks, historic homes, and a strong sense of civic pride that contributes to South Orange’s welcoming and engaged community spirit.

-With its rich history, cultural offerings, walkable downtown, and convenient transportation options, South Orange offers a lifestyle that feels connected, engaging, and distinctly its own.
+With its rich history, cultural destinations, walkable downtown, and convenient transportation options, South Orange offers a lifestyle that feels connected, dynamic, and distinctly its own.

 Around Town…